 Stock Options are granted to eligible persons (as defined in the Company's Stock Option Incentive Plan) and include any director, employee or consultant of the Company.
-The exercise price of such options is determined by the Board of Directors, a) Stock Options (Cont'd)
+The exercise price of such options is determined by the Board of Directors, provided that such price is not lower than the closing price for the underlying shares as quoted on the TSX Venture Exchange for the market trading day immediately prior to the date of grant less any discount permitted by the TSX Venture Exchange.
+These options are non-transferable.

-FOR THE PERIOD ENDED NOVEMBER 30, 2022 (Expressed in Canadian Dollars)
+FOR THE PERIOD ENDED NOVEMBER 30, 2023 (Expressed in Canadian Dollars)

-13. SHARE CAPITAL (Continued)
+14. SHARE CAPITAL (Continued)